FloodProject/flood/readme.md

 ### External Dependencies

-Before trying to build, some dependencies need to be check out under their respective folders in deps/.
+Before trying to build, some dependencies need to be checked out under their respective folders in deps/.

 1. Check out the Mono repository from https://github.com/mono/mono